TrevorPilley/phone-number-parser/README.md

 The library **does not**:

-- Yet support every country
+- Yet support all countries (additional countries are added incrementally through future releases).
-- Provide certainty that a phone number is assigned and in use
+- Provide certainty that a phone number is assigned and in use.
-- Include the original carrier for mobile phone numbers due to number portability in most countries
+- Include the original carrier for mobile phone numbers due to number portability in most countries.
-- Support extension numbers, although they are ignored if specified when parsing a value in RFC3966 format or in the older German style `0234/123456-10`
+- Support extension numbers, although they are ignored if specified when parsing a value in RFC3966 format `tel:+44-114-272-644;ext=1234` or the older German style `0234/123456-10` format.
-- Support alphabetic mnemonic system/alphabetic phone-words (e.g. 123-PHONEME)
+- Support alphabetic mnemonic system/alphabetic phone-words (e.g. 123-PHONEME).

 ## Install